John William Pearson: Seminole Wars and Business in Florida

 Pearson was drawn to Florida because of the Seminole Wars in 1835.
 He was a volunteer of Hindley's Company in the Second Seminole War.
 After the war Pearson settled down in Marion County and married Sarah Martha Pearce on October 5, 1842.
 In Marion County he became business partners with David Levy Yulee.
 Pearson and Yulee jointly bought property at a springs called Orange Springs in 1848.
 Yulee may have considered establishing a railroad through Orange Springs but the coming of a civil war halted this idea causing him to sell out to Pearson.
 Orange Springs was then built up as a health resort by Pearson.
 By the 1850s he became a successful businessman owning an inn, gristmill, saw-mill, furniture shop, and a machine shop.

 Pearson donated the land and material used for the construction of what is now the Orange Springs Methodist Episcopal Church and Cemetery in 1852.

 Civil War

-Pearson was a supporter of Southern rights.
+Pearson was a supporter of slavery.
 He visited Charleston, South Carolina where he became emotionally stirred by the Southern "fire-eaters."
 It was here that he purchased 125 smoothbore muskets, and 100 colt revolvers.
 He returned to Florida and asked Governor Madison S. Perry for permission to start a militia under his command.

 At Camp McCarthy on the banks of the Ocklawaha River in Putnam County Pearson was elected Captain on May 14, 1862.
 On the first day 71 men enlisted in the militia but by the end of the war it increased to 150.
 Pearson outfitted his men with the equipment purchased from Charleston.
 In Orange Springs Pearson and his associates manufactured guns, cannons and munitions that were later used in the defense of Tampa.
 His machine shop in Orange Springs was used for the production of a patented cotton gin.